Sample size re-estimation incorporating prior information on a nuisance parameter: Clinical trial examples

 The first example focuses on the use of St John's wort for major depression.
 Linde et al. published a meta-analysis summarizing the effects of St John's wort for major depression for a variety of endpoints. \cite{linde2008john} Here, we focus on the Hamilton Rating Scale for Depression (HAMD) score after four weeks of treatment. \cite{hamilton1960rating} In Analysis 2.3 of their review, Linde et al. summarize the results of eleven trials comparing hypericum (St John's wort) versus placebo.
 From the reported results we obtain a pooled variance estimator and the respective number of degrees of freedom for each trial.
 The MAP prior for the precision and, thus, the variance is obtained through a Bayesian meta-analysis of the sample variances as outlined in Section \ref{sec:MAP}.
 The MAP prior of the precision $\omega=1/\sigma^2$ can be approximated by the following Gamma mixture distribution

-The effective prior sample size can be calculated as the product of the degrees of freedom of the historical trials multiplied by the ratio of the predictive variance assuming no between-trial heterogeneity and the predictive variance accounted for between-trial heterogeneity. \cite{neuenschwander2010summarizing} Here, this leads to an effective prior sample size of $ESS=24$.
+The prior effective sample size can be calculated as the product of the degrees of freedom of the historical trials multiplied by the ratio of the predictive variance assuming no between-trial heterogeneity and the predictive variance accounted for between-trial heterogeneity. \cite{neuenschwander2010summarizing} Here, this leads to an prior effective sample size of $ESS=24$.
 Table \ref{table:stjohns} list characteristics of the MAP priors.

 Table \ref{table:stjohns} highlights that the prior information on the outcome variance is quite uncertain.
 In the following we study how the prior information affects the sample size when incorporated into the sample size re-estimation.
 Thereto, we assume internal pilot study sizes of $n_1=25, 75, 125$ and that the sample size re-estimation is performed with an assumed effect of $\delta^{*}=2.515$ which corresponds to a standardized effect of about $0.4$ for a variance of $\sigma^2=39.56$.
-For this parameter combination, the sample size in a fixed sample design would be $n=198$.
+For this parameter combination, the fixed design sample size would be $n=198$.
 In Figure \ref{fig:ExampleHamd} the re-estimated sample size is plotted against the pooled sample variance $\hat{\sigma}^{2}_{pool}$ obtained from the internal pilot study.

-Figure \ref{fig:ExampleHamd} shows that the re-estimated sample sizes based on the Bayes estimators, that are the posterior mean and the posterior median, are not increasing as step as the re-estimated sample size based on the pooled sample variance.
+Figure \ref{fig:ExampleHamd} shows that the re-estimated sample sizes based on the Bayes estimators, that are the posterior mean and the posterior median, are not increasing as steep as the re-estimated sample size based on the pooled sample variance.
 Moreover, the difference between the re-estimated sample sizes with and without incorporated prior information decreases as the internal pilot study sample size $n_1$ increases.
 In other words, the influence of the prior information on the re-estimated sample size decreases as the internal pilot study sample size increases.